vatsan1993/java-full-stack-learnings/java projects/notes.md

 4. Light weight - As we have multi modularity for spring, it is lightweight.

 Spring is a light weight DI container. container is some software that can handle the lifecycle of a java object.
-The java object lifecycle is being managed by the container are called java beans.
+The java object lifecycle is being managed by the container are called beans.
 DI- Dependncy Injection
 This is why we call it a development platform instead of calling a library or a package.

+Note: java beans and beans.xml are not the same. beans.xml file is used for inversion of control will the dependency injection.

 Dependency (Functional Dependency)
 -------------------------------